Explainable AI for Autism Diagnosis: Identifying Critical Brain Regions Using fMRI Data: Methodology

 \subsection{\textbf{Deep Learning Model}}

-This study utilises a DL architecture (Figure \ref{fig:model-arch}) that comprises of a Stacked Sparse Autoencoder (SSAE) combined with a softmax classifier to classify ASD using functional connectivity data.
+This study utilises a DL architecture (Figure \ref{fig:model-arch}) comprising a Stacked Sparse Autoencoder (SSAE) combined with a softmax classifier to classify ASD using functional connectivity data.
+Autoencoders learn a compressed representation of the input, and the \textit{sparse} constraint encourages focus on only the most distinctive biomarkers, which is important for high-dimensional functional connectivity data.

-The SSAE was chosen for this study due to its ability to effectively handle high-dimensional functional connectivity data.
-Autoencoders are neural networks that learn to compress input data into a lower-dimensional representation and then reconstruct it, making them ideal for capturing essential features in complex datasets.
-The ``sparse" aspect is especially important for ASD classification, as it encourages the model to focus on the most distinctive biomarkers within the functional connectivity data while reducing noise and overfitting.
-The hierarchial structure of the SSAE, consisting of multiple layers of sparse autoencoders, encourages the model to learn increasingly abstract features of the data with each layer.
-This is important since biomarkers in functional connectivity may involve complex multi-level patterns.

-To address potential overfitting and improve generalisability, we incorporate a sparsity constraint using the Kullback-Leibler (KL) divergence \footnote{Kullback-Leibler (KL) divergence is a measure from information theory that quantifies how different one probability distribution is from another} term in the loss function:
+Our choice of a two-layer Stacked Sparse Autoencoder (SSAE) with ReLU activation and KL divergence\footnote{Kullback-Leibler (KL) divergence is a measure from information theory that quantifies how different one probability distribution is from another} sparsity penalty is motivated by both practical and empirical considerations \cite{li_2018_a,wang_2019_identification}.
+We found that two hidden layers strike an optimal balance between expressive power and training complexity, especially given our sample size.
+Hyperparameter tuning indicated that deeper networks did not improve performance, so this design effectively balances model expressiveness with the risk of overfitting.
+ReLU activations have shown robust performance in similar high-dimensional neuroimaging tasks, avoiding saturation issues observed in sigmoid/tanh functions.
+Crucially, the KL divergence term enforces neuron-level sparsity, highlighting discriminative features while mitigating overfitting \cite{almuqhim_2021_asdsaenet}, as captured by the following loss function $L(x,\hat{x})$ between input $x$ and its reconstruction $\hat{x}$:

-where $MSE$ is the mean squared error between input $x$ and its reconstruction $\hat{x}$, $\rho$ is the desired sparsity, $\hat{\rho}$ is the average activation of a neuron, and $\beta$ controls the weight of the sparsity penalty.
+where $MSE$ is the mean squared error between input $x$ and its reconstruction $\hat{x}$, $\rho$ is the desired sparsity, $\hat{\rho}_j$ is the average activation of the $j$-th hidden neuron, and $\beta$ controls the weight of the sparsity penalty.

 Our SSAE consisted of two autoencoder layers that used the ReLU activation function.
 The first reduces 1000 input features to 500, and the second further compresses to 100 neurons.
 The output was then fed into a softmax classifier that was trained using cross-entropy loss for ASD/TC classification.
-This is visualised in Figure \ref{fig:model-arch}.
+This is visualised in Figure (\ref{fig:model-arch}).